-Creating content for websites is a key way for teenagers to communicate, socialise and explore their creativity.
-You can encourage your child to develop online content in a safe and creative way.
+Creating digital content is a great way for children and teenagers to communicate, socialise and be creative.
+You can encourage your child to develop digital content in a safe and creative way.

 - letting him work through different ways of conveying an idea or expressing his creativity

-- encouraging your child to show you what she and others are creating, such as content she thinks is funny or clever
+- encouraging your child to show you what he and others are creating, such as content he thinks is funny or clever

-- making suggestions for improvement only if he asks for your opinion or advice.
+- making suggestions for improvement only if your child asks for your opinion or advice.

 Viewing and enjoying your child’s online creativity together can be a great way for you and your child to connect.

-Creating online content is also a way of connecting.
-Most teenagers post their work where others can access it, and they enjoy the interaction and discussion about their work.
-Sharing creative content can have positive effects on young people’s sense of community, belonging and connection.
+Creating and uploading content – and being part of online communities – is also a way of connecting.
+Most teenagers post their work where others can access it, and they enjoy discussion about their work.
+Sharing creative content can have positive effects on young people’s sense of community, identity, belonging and connection.

-Creative online activities can also increase your child’s computer literacy and enable him to learn how to use a wide range of software programs, online services and applications.
+Creative online activities can also increase your child’s computer literacy and enable him to learn how to use a wide range of software programs, online platforms and apps.
 Teachers are beginning to harness teenagers’ content creation skills and literacy at school.

 Safe ways to create online content

 Any content uploaded onto the internet is permanent.
 Anyone with the right skills and technology can access and view it.
-They can also download, edit and upload it in a different form elsewhere on the internet.
-Talking with your child about these issues can help keep her safe.
+They can also download, edit and upload it in a different way somewhere else on the internet.
+This means that you have to be careful about what you put online.

-Personal content: what personal information and images does your child want to make public and available for the world to see and potentially ‘remix’?
-Has she considered what good cybercitizenship is?
+What personal information and images does your child want to make public and available for the world to see and potentially ‘remix’?

 Common teenager-generated content

-Here are some types of content commonly generated by teenagers:
+Here are some types of content that many teenagers like to create.

-- A profile on a social networking site such as Facebook or MySpace might include photos, personal information and descriptions, such as details on things the user likes.
+A profile on a social networking site such as Facebook might include photos, personal information and descriptions, such as details on things the user likes.

-- A blog is a daily or weekly diary or commentary on a person’s life or topic of interest.
+A blog is a regular diary or commentary on a person’s life or topic of interest.
 A blog can be based on text, photos, video (vlog) or mobile content (moblog).
 Blogging is a popular way for teenagers to share ideas or aspects of their lives.

-Remixing involves editing existing content (text, images and audio) – for example, creating a mobile phone ringtone by mixing MP3 tracks.
+This is editing existing content such as text, images and audio – for example, creating a mobile phone ringtone by mixing MP3 tracks.
 Another example is downloading and editing images or graphics from the internet then uploading them to decorate a personal profile, blog or webpage.